-There are no specific proposals in HCS or the Local Transport Plan at this time for transport infrastructure which would affect the Parish (NPPF para 41).
+There are no specific proposals in HCS or the Local Transport Plan at this time for transport infrastructure which affect the Parish (NPPF para 41).
+Highways England has not indicated any specific proposals are advanced for the A40 within the Parish.

-Policy AYT1 indicates that the Parish Council will work with Herefordshire Council to bring forward transport infrastructure as appropriate (NPPF para 162; HCS policy SS4) in particular to promote accessibility including through public transport (NPPF para 30; HCS policy SS7).
-The local highway network does not contain any specific cycle network for new development access can be achieved, and improvements to the transport network to limit impacts on development can be undertaken (NPPF paras 32 and 36).
+Policy GWB8 indicates that the Parish Council will work with Herefordshire Council and Highways England to bring forward transport infrastructure as appropriate (NPPF para 162; HCS policy SS4) in transport modes have been taken into account, safe and suitable access can be achieved, and improvements to the transport network to limit impacts on development can be undertaken (NPPF paras 32 and 36).